 3. Finding the right ‘builder’

-It is not wise to go it alone; no self-build with this, UNLESS you are a professional with shipping container building expertise.
+It is not wise to go it alone; no self-built with this, UNLESS you are a professional with shipping container building expertise.
 This kind of building task is best approached with professional drawing services (architectural), and competent structural engineering.

 It is definitely worth your while if you can work with a builder who has experience with erecting container structures.
 He/she must also understand container interior and exterior finishing.